helmutz30/Terraform-Infrastructure/modules/vpc/README.md

 ## Security Considerations

-- Bastion host is accessible via SSH (port 22) from anywhere
+- Bastion host is accessible via SSH (port 22) only from the corporate VPN CIDR
 - Private subnets can only be accessed through the bastion host
 - All resources are tagged for better management
 - Network ACLs provide additional security layer